 To create a case study, share details about what went into finishing a successful project, how you decided on a solution, and the specifics of your design process.
+This demonstrates your genuine competence to your target audience through success stories with real customers, rather than expecting readers to understand your process through your web copy alone.
 You can share progress photos throughout the testimonial to portray your project’s growth and development.

 Be sure to highlight your customer’s satisfaction as well as any unique challenges that your particular project presented.

 2. Share on social media

 In addition to featuring customer testimonials on your website, you should also share them to your social media pages.
 You could simply display testimonials as a text post on Facebook or LinkedIn, but you might also want to consider creating a graphic template for your testimonials so that you can share them as images to visual platforms like Instagram and Pinterest.
 You could even come up with different graphic styles for different types of testimonials – one for business owners, one for popular influencers, one for bloggers in your niche, and so on.
 You’ll also want to include captions to provide context for the testimonial with a link to the single testimonial page on your site so social media users can read the full customer story.

 3. Record video testimonials

 Ask your clients if they’re willing to share a brief video testimonial.
 Given video content’s rise in popularity, video testimonials are a great way to stand out and diversify the content that appears on your website.